Grace-preachers attract sinners and that is a good thing.

-So why do I still sin?
+Why do I still sin?

-The grace that teaches us to say no only comes through faith.
+The grace that teaches us to say no comes through faith.
 If you don’t believe you can say no then, guess what, you won’t.
 This is why it is imperative to declare what the Bible says is true about you.

 When you’re about to click on a link that you should not click or when reaching for some substance that is killing you, say it again: “I am the righteousness of God in Christ Jesus.
-I am His dearly loved child.”
+I am his dearly loved child.”

-Have faith in God – His grace is powerful!
-It is the only thing on this earth that can give us freedom from sin and sinning.
+Have faith in God.
+His grace is the only thing on this earth that can give you freedom from sin and sinning.

 Live under the fountain of his grace and sin shall not be your master (Rom 6:14).